 Over 700 Years of Experience

 At Viking Ski Shop, our collective ski experience adds up to a pretty big number.
-We proudly count among our 50 employees, racers, ski instructors, racing couches, snowboard instructors, snowboard racers, a former ski school director, and on-slope testers.
+We proudly count among our 50 employees, racers, ski instructors, racing coaches, snowboard instructors, snowboard racers, a former ski school director, and on-slope testers.

 So if you have questions, count on Viking’s 700+ years of skiing experience for the right answers.